boostedtechnology/livecoding-django-2/README.md

 * Multiply the base cost by 1.5 for Ontario and 1.25 for British Columbia, based on the pet owner's province.

 * Cancer in the medical history means a pet is ineligible.
 A history of diabetes adds $8 to the cost of insurance and all other conditions add $5.

+Run `python manage.py test core.tests.task_2` to test if it works.

 ## Task 3: List all pets for a pet owner